agrc/agency-website/pillars/solutions/level-2/api.md

-# UGRC web API
+# UGRC API

-## UGRCs premier Web API

-- Introduction to the Web API explorer
+- Introduce to the API

 ## Entry points and paths for using the API